 † As with the PAL EarthWorld, there was no comic book, poster, contest entry form, or contest sticker on the box.

 † Did you know the PAL version of FireWorld has a different solution?
+The objects are also found in different locations.
 The solution below was also obtained by Luc Pycke.

 † The PAL FireWorld box is also slightly different from the NTSC version – “SwordQuest ” appears in solid white lettering, with “FireWorld” in large letters underneath it.